HubertSchipkowski/sc-interActive-openSrc-201111/README.md

 # sc-interActive-openSrc-201111
- An open SWD process from zero to basic prototype.
+ An open software development process from zero to basic prototype.